-Popular Types of Squash
+Popular Squash Types

 1. Zucchini Squash

 Zucchini plants grow best in well-drained soil that is enriched with compost.
 They require full sun exposure for optimal growth.
-They should be harvested when they are about 6 inches long, with young and tender fruits.
+They should be harvested when they are about six inches long, with young and tender fruits.

-Like zucchini, round zucchini is a summer-loving plant that performs best in warm climates.
 The seeds or seedlings should be planted when the temperature of the atmosphere and the soil has increased to about 70 degrees Fahrenheit.

 3. Acorn Squash